eputnam77/MarkReview/docs/adr/0001-monorepo-structure.md

 resides in `packages/mkdocs-markreview` with its source code in `mkdocs_markreview` and its own build metadata.
 A new shared library `packages/markreview` hosts the runtime assets and CLI used by both plugins.
-Documentation is stored under `docs/` and MkDocs drives the site build.
+Documentation is stored under `docs/` and VitePress drives the site build.
 Tests are located alongside each package with an additional `tests/` directory for integration tests.